 Another huge change to be aware of is the impact of increased digitisation and automation on businesses.
-There are some dramatic numbers out there showing the effect of automation and AI on workers he government is not doing enough to help small businesses take on apprentices, the director of the National Apprenticeships Service has admitted.

-- a recent McKinsey report said that as
+There are some dramatic numbers out there showing the effect of automation and AI on workers - a recent McKinsey report said that as many as 375 million workers, roughly 14 per cent of the global workforce, may need to switch occupational categories as digitisation, automation, and advances in AI disrupt the world of work.